Swanee (singer)

-In 2015, Swan was announced as South Australia's Senior Australian of the Year and in 2017 was appointed an Order of Australia Medal (OAM).
+Early life

+John Archibald Swan migrated to Australia as a child with his family in 1961.
+His father, James Swan, was a violent alcoholic.
+When his mother remarried in the mid-1960s, he was the only child to keep his biological father's surname.
+After being the target of sexual abuse by the son of a family friend, he left home aged 13.

 Career

-1952–1978: Early life and bands
+Early bands

-John Swan migrated to Australia with his family in 1961.
-When his mother remarried in the mid-1960s, he was the only child to keep the surname of his biological father, who was an adept boxer.
-Swan joined his first professional band, Happiness, as a drummer when he was fourteen.
-When he was seventeen, he enlisted in the Australian Army, and was discharged after two years of service.
+Swan joined his first professional band, Happiness, as a drummer when he was 14.
+When he was 17, he enlisted in the Australian Army, and was discharged after two years of service.
 In early 1974 he was the drummer with The James Wright Band, moving on to Jim Keays' Southern Cross for a short time.

 In 1975 he joined Adelaide band Fraternity replacing Bon Scott on vocals for two years.
 In 1977, Swan became the vocalist with Feather.
 This band had been known as Blackfeather in the early 1970s, but by 1977 no original members were left so the name was shortened.
 Feather recorded one single with Swan, "Girl Trouble", before he left in 1978 to establish himself as a solo artist.

 1979–1986: Early solo career

 Under the name Swanee by which he was already known, Swan released his debut solo single "Crazy Dreams" in 1979.
 An album, Into the Night, and several other singles followed but met with little commercial success.

 In late 1981, his version of "If I Were a Carpenter" became a national hit, peaking at number 5.
-The single was followed by the 1982 studio album This Time It's Different that spawned another two hits, "Temporary Heartache" and "Lady What's Your Name", with the latter peaking at number 13 and was the 66th biggest selling single in Australia in 1982.
+The single was followed by the 1982 studio album This Time It's Different which spawned another two hits, "Temporary Heartache" and "Lady What's Your Name", with the latter peaking at number 13 and was the 66th biggest-selling single in Australia in 1982.

 In 1986 Swanee featured in an advertising campaign for West End Draught, a South Australian beer.
 The brewer provided financial support to Swanee's tours and he in turn appeared in the company's TV commercials.

 1987–1989: The Party Boys

-In 1987, Swanee replaced Angry Anderson as lead singer of The Party Boys, a touring band with floating membership, formed in 1983 by Paul Christie of Mondo Rock.
-Swan's tenure with the band proved to be the group's most successful period.
+In 1987, Swanee replaced Angry Anderson as the lead singer of The Party Boys, a touring band with floating membership, formed in 1983 by Paul Christie of Mondo Rock.
+Swan's tenure with the band was the group's most successful period.
 A cover of the John Kongos song "He's Gonna Step On You Again" peaked at number 1 on the Australian charts.
 The band's self-titled album made the Australian top 20.
 Swan remained with the band until 1989 before going solo again.